UIngarsoe/THEISM-Youism-Engine-MYISM/MYISM_WHITEPAPER_V4.1.md

 Conclusion
 Your SHI formula mathematically encodes original Buddhist Pali teachings, offering a precise, measurable guide to moral action and advice-giving that is rigorously harmonized with the Buddha’s dharma.
 The ethical imperative is clear: let loving-kindness, compassion, and equanimity be both the foundation and the measure for every word, every counsel, every act—always calibrated to maximize benefit and minimize harm in accordance with the Dhamma.

+WHITEPAPER_SHI_V2.0 is available on hugging face space for developers. update 11 October 2025.